thingsboard/thingsboard.github.io/docs/user-guide/ui/unit-conversion.md

 unit-conversion-configuring:
     0:
         image: /images/user-guide/ui/widgets/unit-conversion/unit-conversion-configuring-1-ce.png
-        title: 'Unit conversion for telemetry keys, the Y-axis, and threshold values is configured in the widget&#39;s "<b>Unit settings</b>" section.'
+        title: 'Unit conversion is configured in the <b>unit settings</b> available in the <b>telemetry keys</b>, <b>Y-axis</b>, and <b>thresholds</b> configurations within the widget settings.'
     1:
         image: /images/user-guide/ui/widgets/unit-conversion/unit-conversion-configuring-2-ce.png
-        title: 'Specify the <b>source unit</b> – This tells the system which unit the current value is measured in, so it knows how to convert it.'
+        title: 'Specify the <b>source unit</b> — the unit of the incoming telemetry value received from the server to ensure correct conversion to the target unit.'
     2:
         image: /images/user-guide/ui/widgets/unit-conversion/unit-conversion-configuring-3-ce.png
         title: 'Enable unit conversion by toggling the "Enable unit conversion" switch.
 The system will automatically suggest commonly used target units for each unit system (e.g., °C for Metric, °F for Imperial, and °C for Hybrid).
 However, you can override these by selecting different units from the dropdown list.
 After, click "<b>Apply</b>" to save the changes.'